 - Magnolia grandiflora 'Little Gem': This award winner is an excellent option if you are looking for a dwarf magnolia.
 One of the smallest cultivars, it is typically grown as a shrub and doesn't often grow higher than 25 feet.
 Although the leaves and flowers are small, they are still attractive, and the tree blooms abundantly from a young age.

-If you want to tidy up your southern magnolia and encourage a tight, compact form, you can prune it after the blooming season is over.
+If you want to tidy up your southern magnolia, encourage a tight, compact form, or give it a more tree-like appearance, you can prune it after the blooming season is over.
 Do this before winter—dormant magnolia branches don't heal easily.
 Avoid pruning the lower limbs to allow a more open and natural form and to prevent disease-inducing stress and suckers from forming.

 Propagating Magnolia Grandiflora